bachelor-2014/report/v2/human_interaction.md

 EvoBot would only increase slightly.
 In any of these cases, it requires a technician to do the setup.

+Another solution could be to add a simple display to the EvoBot, displaying its IP address whenever available.
+But we have not looked further into this. *//TODO maybe we should look further intro this?*

 ### Choice of technologies
 Narrowing the technologies down to the development of a 'web client' is a rather unprecise definition.
 The world of web is a large one with an abundance of frameworks doing identical or similar things.
 The EvoBot client does not require